mercadopago/devsite-docs/guides/salesforce/landing.en.md

 ---
 content_section_with_media:
- - title: Salesforce
+ - title: Salesforce Commerce Cloud
- - message: Salesforce Cloud Commerce is a payment processor that integrates the Mercado Pago API and allows you to offer payments with debit and credit cards, as well as immediate transfers with Pix.
+ - message: Salesforce Commerce Cloud is a payment processor that integrates the Mercado Pago API and allows you to offer payments with debit and credit cards, as well as immediate transfers with Pix.
  - media_video: https://www.youtube.com/embed/P6TtqAbx8EM
 ---